-One of the few Black Mirror episodes to give a definitive date, it’s clear Netflix’s choose-your-own-adventure is primarily set in July 1984.
+Another one of the few Black Mirror episodes to give a definitive date, it’s clear Netflix’s choose-your-own-adventure is primarily set in July 1984.

-San Junipero (Season 3, Episode 4)
+San Junipero (Season 3, episode 4)

 Controversial, perhaps, but we’re putting it second.
 Although seemingly set in 1987 and 2002, viewers learn that the episode’s characters are alive in a version of our future and living through the past with help from some VR.
 However, as most of the episode takes place decades ago (be it artificially), it still goes first in the timeline.

-The National Anthem (Season 1, Episode 1)
+The National Anthem (Season 1, episode 1)

 Cut forward now to a version of the modern-day (at least, the modern-day when the episode was released in 2011).
 Although it’s unclear exactly when the events of the episode take place, other instalments refer to Prime Minister Michael Callow (Rory Kinnear) after he has sex with a pig.
 A sentence that only makes sense in the very strange world of Black Mirror.

-Smithereens (Season 5, Episode 2)
+Smithereens (Season 5, episode 2)

 Not only does this Andrew Scott episode seem to be set in the modern-day à la The National Anthem, but a headline visible in the episode points to the launch of the 'cookie' – a technology central to Be Right Back (soon on the list).